Second Braintree police officer wounded in shootout released from hospital

 Officer William Cushing, Jr. was released around 10 a.m. and he was escorted home by his fellow Braintree police officers and his police K-9 family, according to Braintree police.

+“We just can’t thank the community enough.
+It’s actually overwhelming,” Braintree Police Chief Michael Dubois said.
+“The entire route was lined with all the residents.”

-Cushing, along with Officer Matthew Donahue, who was released from the hospital last weekend, are expected to make a full recovery after being shot multiple times on June 4, authorities said.
+Cushing, along with Officer Matthew Donahue, who was released from the hospital last weekend, are expected to make a full recovery after they were ambushed in the woods and shot multiple times on June 4, authorities said.

 Cushing’s K-9 partner of more than 11 years, Kitt, died in the gunfire.